LaurynasGHub/price_it_API/README.md

 ### (Possible future update):

 Right now Barbora scraper returns 5 results, Rimi scraper returns about 15.
-This should be if not changeable, atleast identical. ✅ Completed!
+This should be if not changeable, atleast identical. ✅

 Make search size as parameter and adjustable.